AlexCuellar/alexcuellar.github.io/_posts/2019-08-17-contextual_bandit.md

 A significant portion of our paper was dedicated to the theoretical formalism and guarantees of our algorithm.
 While I don't want to go into too much of the math here, I would like to briefly mention the major points.

 ### Algorithm Formulation
 Our algorithm was based on the FTRL (Follow the Regularized Leader) algorithm.
-FTRL makes it's choice by optimizing over whichever option has maximized reward in the past (in our example this would be the employee who gets best survey results) plus a "regularization" term, or number which describes how many times a particular option has been chosen.
+FTRL makes it's choice by optimizing over a probability distribution among the available choices favoring those that have done well in the past plus a "regularization" term, or number which describes how many times a particular option has been chosen previously.
 The purpose of the regularizer is to make sure that all options have been tried enough times to get a decent sense of what kinds of results we can expect (i.e. how good their survey results are likely to be).
 Written out more formally, our optimization looks like:
 \$\$P_{t} = argmin_{P \in \Omega} \sum_{s=1}^{t-1} \langle p^{j_s}, \hat{l_s} \rangle + \frac{1}{\eta}\sum_{j=1}^M \sum_{i=1}^K \psi(p^j(i))\$\$
-Where  \\(\hat{l_s}\\)
+Where  \\(\hat{l_s}\\) is the estimator of how well various options have done in the past, \\(P\\) is a probability distribution over choosing any particular option, \\(\eta\\) is the learning rate, and \\(K\\) and \\(M\\) are the numbber of optoins and contexts respectively.

+### Optimality guarantees

+The theoretical guarantees of bandit algortihms are measured with a metric known as *regret*.
+Basically, regret is how much good an algorithm missed out by not making the optimal choice every single time.
+The lower regret, the better.
+We were able to prove that our algorithm guarantees an expected regret upper bounded by \$\$ O(\sqrt{TMK \ln K}) \$\$.
+This regret bound is on par for adversarial bandit algorithms (adversarial is another aspect of bandit algorithms chosen during our work.
+I didn't discuss it because it gives less insight into our goals for the project.
+Read the paper for more details if you are interested)

 <div class="center">